dwave-examples/tour-planning/README.md

 2. The constraints on cost and time are relaxed to soft constraints.
 The solver tries to satisfy such constraints but accepts solutions that violate one or more.
 Now the solver returns a solution.
-However, it provides little exercise because cycling is not allowed on legs even slightly steeper than 2.
+However, it provides little exercise because cycling is not allowed on legs even slightly steeper than the configured maximum.

 ![Example Slope Hard Constraint](assets/example_hard_slope_constraint.png)